bit-part/mt-plugin-AssetDialogAuthorFilter/README.md

 ## Overview

-Filter by a login user at a dialog of assets in edit entry.
+Listing assets uploaded by login user on a dialog in entry edit dashboard.

 ## Prerequisites

-* Movable Type 6.0 or higher
+* Movable Type 6

 ## Installation